leomao/pika-vim/README.md

 pika-vim
 ========

-Version: 2.8.0
+Version: 2.8.2

 My Pika vim configuration

-Use [vim-plug](https://github.com/tpope/vim-pathogen) to manage plugins.
+Use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins.

-This configuration is not tested on Windows.
+This configuration is only for linux.

 ## How to use
 Dependencies: